 Meet the 2025 cohort.

 Michael Brill is a Global Fellow in the History and Public Policy Program at the Woodrow Wilson International Center for Scholars and a Ph.D. candidate at Princeton University.
 His research focuses on modern Iraqi history, particularly during the Baʿthist period of 1968-2003.
-For the fellowship, Brill’s project focuses on the legacy of the Iran-Iraq war in the modern Middle East.
+For the fellowship, Brill’s project focuses the continued relevance of digitized Iraqi records in the Pentagon's Harmony Database for applied history with respect to prior conflicts and more recent geopolitical events.

 Emma Campbell-Mohn is a program analyst for C3BM and an Air Force Research Lab’s Command, Control, Communications, and Battle Management Team member.
 She was named the 2023 “Rising Leader” with the Aspen Security Forum and the 2016-2017 Schwarzman Scholar at Tsinghua University.
 Her project examines the role of US allies and partners in strategic competition, specifically emphasizing economic collaboration in achieving military and security objectives in the Indo-Pacific.